You’ve probably heard it all over the place – content is king. Getting content feedback is key to the success of your content marketing strategy.

 While it may sound like a cliché, it’s been proven time and time again: content can make your company grow and attract new users, increase your traffic and convert those visitors into paid customers.

-There’s only one problem – maintaining a blog and keeping your visitors interested isn’t all that easy.
+There’s only one problem – maintaining or starting a blog and keeping your visitors interested isn’t all that easy.
 If you haven’t started yet, read more about how to start a blog in this excellent piece.

 You may be thinking that you’re doing everything the right way, but visitors just aren’t engaging.